SciFigureAI logoSciFigureAI

 Common questions

-What sketches work best?
+What sketches work best for Sketch to Figure?

 Will the sketch appear in the final result?